 No trip to London would be complete without seeing the Changing of the Guard at Buckingham Palace.
 There are actually two detachments of soldiers that get changed – one at Buckingham Palace and the other at St. James’s Palace.
 If you arrive early then you can take up a position by the front gates, and enjoy the marching bands as they play on the forecourt.

 A trip to St. Paul’s is a must, and so is a visit to the famous Whispering Gallery.
 The huge dome rises 259 steps above the mosaic floor and, due to a bizarre acoustic effect, everything said on one side can be equally understood on the other – 107-feet away!
 Try and arrive early, or your whisper will get drowned out by all the other tourists.
-Opening times: 8.30 AM to 4.30 PM (Mon–Sat); Last admission 4 PM; Galleries open from 9.30 AM; Last admission to the galleries 4.15 PM.
-Cost: Adults £15.00; Children £6.00 (6–17); Infants free (5 and under); Family ticket £36.00.
+Opening times: 8.30 AM to 4.30 PM (Mon-Sat); Only open for worship on Sundays.
+Cost: Adults £16.50; Children £7.50 (Jun-17); Infants free (under-6); Family ticket £40.00.

 An tour on an open-top bus is probably the first thing that any visitor to London should do.
 It will give you a good overview of the city, and introduce you to things that you never even thought about.
 Most of the bus tour companies operate in a hop-on, hop-off manner, so you can use them to travel around without having to pay extra for the bus fare.